The 44th Wolfgang Friedmann Award Banquet – April 3, 2018

 DR. ANNE-MARIE SLAUGHTER TO RECEIVE 2018 WOLFGANG FRIEDMANN AWARD

 Since 1975, the Columbia Journal of Transnational Law has presented the Wolfgang Friedmann Memorial Award to a distinguished scholar or practitioner who has made outstanding contributions to the field of international law.

-For his considerable impact on foreign affairs and international law the Journal presented the 43rd Wolfgang Friedmann Award to Justice Stephen G. Breyer.
+For her considerable impact on foreign affairs and international law the Journal will present the 44th Wolfgang Friedmann Award to Dr. Anne-Marie Slaughter.

 The award is given in memory of the Journal’s founder, Columbia Law School Professor Wolfgang Friedmann.
 Friedmann, a native of Germany, emigrated to the United States and taught at the Law School from 1955 until his death in 1972.
 He passionately advocated for a world order based on mutual respect among nations, and is best known for his denunciations of the Nazi Party when he worked as a jurist in Germany in the early 1930s.

 Founded in 1961, the Journal has showcased the work of generations of international law scholars.
 It now has more than 400 subscribers, one-third of whom live outside the U.S. in more than 60 countries.